-This article will show you how to set up the Generation 2 iiNet TV with Fetch set top box using an Ethernet cable to connect the set top box to your modem.
+This article will show you how to set up the Generation 2 Fetch TV set top box using an Ethernet cable to connect the set top box to your modem.

 If you have a Generation 3 Mini or Mighty set top box, see this article instead.